 Abusing alcohol or drugs does require an evidence-based treatment program.
 This will begin with a detox center program.
 After that is through, the rehab program can follow.
 Getting support from your loved ones, support groups, and therapists can also be greatly beneficial.
 When rehab is finished, it is essential to stay focused on sobriety and recovery.
 There are many recovering communities which can help you to stay focused on these things.
 There are also numerous different types of support groups which can help you as well.

 A great place to start when looking for support, is with family, friends, local church groups, AA or NA groups, and SAMHSA online treatment locator.
-It has been shown that evidence-based rehab and detox are very effective in helping people to overcome their substance abuse disorder.
+It has been shown that evidence-based rehab and detox are very effective in helping people to overcome their substance use disorder disorder.
 This includes abuse of any drugs including levothyroxine.
 However, according to NIDA or the National Institute on Drug Abuse, around 40-60% of those who have an addiction will relapse.

 Focusing on aftercare, after the rehab program is finished, is one of the best things you can do.
 The aftercare plan can help you to complete the recovery program and stay on track in your recovering lifestyle as well.
 Just keep in mind that relapse is always possible.

 Do you have an addiction to any drugs?
 Are you abusing levothyroxine?
 If so, you should reach out to get help today.
 You can enroll into an evidence-based treatment program and get the help you need.
 Make that call to turn your life around right away.